ChiaHanTu/my-library/MSSQL/Database.md

 Union
 Select CurrencyCode --105
 from Sales.Currency
 /* The result is 105 because some duplicate values */

-/* Union All */
+/* Union All, including duplicate values*/
 Select CurrencyCode -- 109
 from Sales.CountryRegionCurrency
-Union
+Union All
 Select CurrencyCode --105
 from Sales.Currency
-/* Union All will retrieve all data including duplicate values */
+/* The result is 214 */
 ```
-f